zordone/wasm-mandelbrot/README.md

 4. Check the console for the measurement or potential errors

-## Subfoldres
+## Subfolders
 There are multiple way of doing this.
 Each subfolder contains a different solution.
+The folders contain the compiled wasm files, but if you you change something in the C/C++ code (or you're on a different platform), you'll need to recompile.
+See below.

 ### 01-javascript